How to Enroll at L&C

 On-Campus Housing

-• Starting in April, incoming student will have access to the Campus Living Portal where they will create a profile, meet prospective roommates, and indicate their preferred residence hall.
+• Starting in April, incoming students will have access to the Campus Living Portal where they will create a profile, meet prospective roommates, and indicate their preferred residence hall.

 Financing Your Education